belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 If you haven't done so yet, download and install Polar from the official [website](https://lightningpolar.com/) or [github] (https://github.com/jamaljsr/polar) following the instructions for your operating system.

-This includes installing [Docker Desktop](https://www.docker.com/products/docker-desktop) for MacOs and Windows or [Docker Server](https://docs.docker.com/engine/install/#server) for Linux users, since Polar spins up de local regtest node in a Docker container.
+This includes installing [Docker Desktop](https://www.docker.com/products/docker-desktop) for MacOS and Windows or [Docker Server](https://docs.docker.com/engine/install/#server) for Linux users, since Polar spins up de local regtest node in a Docker container.

 ### 5. Transaction history